 Let’s just take one online article and see if we can learn how to distinguish the difference between fake articles and real ones.

-A few weeks ago Chester Beddington from the band Linken Park took his own life.
+A few weeks ago Chester Bennington from the band Linken Park took his own life.
 As someone who struggles with anxiety/depression, these stories always hit close to home.
-Within days I saw people posting this article on social media talking about how he did not commit suicide but was murdered.
+Within days I saw people posting this article (now removed from their site) on social media talking about how he did not commit suicide but was murdered.
 This shifts all the conversation on mental health, suicide prevention, supporting friends and family etc (where the conversations should be) and moves it to a homicide investigation which by the way is just not true.
 So how do we know something is just not true.